damonallison/notes/linux/fish.md

 grep fish < /etc/shells > ~/output.txt 2> ~/errors.txt

 #
-# To redirect stdout and stderr into one file, you need to first redirect stdout, then stderr into stdout
+# To redirect stdout and stderr into one file, you need to first redirect stdout, then stderr into stdout.
 #
+# 2>&1 == "redirect stderr to FD 1 (stdout)"
+#
 make > out.txt 2>&1
+#
+# As a convenience, the redirection "&>" bcan be used to redirect both stdout and stderr to the same file.
+#
+make &> out.txt

 ```

 ## Tab Completions